inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 we can see that the average queue length is ~2.6, so packets suffer an average queueing delay of 2.6 frame transmission durations.

-The end-to-end delay is rougly the transmission duration of a frame + queueing delay + interframe gap.
+The end-to-end delay is roughly the transmission duration of a frame + queueing delay + interframe gap.
 The transmission duration for a 1200B frame on 100Mbps Ethernet is about 0.1ms.
 On average, there are two frames in the queue so frames wait two frame transmission durations in the queue.
-The interframe gap for 100Mbps Ethernet is 0.96us, so we assume it negligable:
+The interframe gap for 100Mbps Ethernet is 0.96us, so we assume it negligible:

 ``delay ~= txDuration + 2.6 * txDuration + IFG = 3.6 * txDuration = 0.36ms``